l3robot/ulavalSFM/INSTALL.md

 make install
 ```

-Those instructions will build ulavalSFM and install it in ulavalSFM/bin/ directory
+Those instructions will build ulavalSFM and install it in ulavalSFM/bin/ directory.